farkasmate/domed-city/README.md

   -u, --sudo             Assume itv-root instead of the role specified in profile -v, --version          Print version and exit
   -h, --help             Show this message
+  -e, --environment      Spawn sub-shell with the exported variables
 ```

 Domed is designed to work with a certain directory structure.
 Your account,product,ecosystem and environment are assigned based on your current directory.
 The expected directory structure is terraform/$PRODUCT-$ECOSYSTEM/$ENVIRONMENT